TaqiHamoda/MetricPipeline/README.md

 # MetricPipeline
-A metrix computation pipeline for evaluating the effects of 2D and 3D features.
+A metric computation pipeline for evaluating the effects of 2D and 3D features.